scottcolfer/scottcolfer.github.io/_posts/wheres-the-value.md

 ## Political value

+HiPPOs are humans too https://www.mindtheproduct.com/2017/06/remember-hippos-humans/ What everyone gets wrong about stakeholder https://melissaperri.com/blog/stakeholders Stakeholders have specific influence and knowledge that can help your product.

+Political needs may not have been clearly expressed to us, and may be disclosed by our bureaucratic rules.

 Financial objective of non-profits: aim for liquidity - maximise the value of their available budget to accomplish their mission

 “When an agile team self organises to meet business needs and deliver business value, it cannot just consider customer and user needs for its products.
 It must consider all of the needs of the organisation and all of the things the business values, and then self organise to meet all of those needs.
 The needs disclosed by bureaucratic rules are amongst those needs.”